- Our School

 We can usually offer a small number of places in Primary 2, with entrance assessments held in January.

 While we do not take new classes at these stages we can generally offer a small number of places in each year group.
 Entrance assessments for the Middle Primary years involve papers in English, Mathematics and Reasoning and take place in November and December.
 Children also spend time working on group tasks and are interviewed.
 It is helpful if applications for entry to these years can be received by mid-November at the latest, where possible.

 We add new classes at Primary 6 and 7, both of which are important entry points.
 Entrance assessments in November and December involve papers in English, Mathematics and Reasoning.
 Children also spend time working on group tasks and are interviewed.
 It is helpful if applications for entry to these years can be received by mid-November at the latest, where possible.

 Entrance assessments for this key entry point are held in January.
-Children spend the day at Heriot’s, sitting papers in English, Mathematics and Problem Solving.
-The children have a chance to meet one another during the team building exercises, as well as members of the teaching staff and Senior School Leadership Team.
+Children spend the day at Heriot’s, sitting papers which cover English, Mathematics and Reasoning.
+The children have a chance to meet one another during the team building exercises, as well as members of the teaching staff and Senior School Leadership Team during a short interview.
 Many candidates feel nervous when they arrive but as our aim is to ensure a good experience, most end up enjoying the day, especially the team building exercises.